piotr-szuberski/contrail-windows-docs/doc/Quick_start/deployment.md

 ## 5. Verify deployment

-1. Run `Invoke-DiagnosticCheck.ps1` script from [tools repository](https://github.com/Juniper/contrail-windows-tools).
+1. Run `Invoke-DiagnosticCheck.ps1` script from [tools repository](https://github.com/Juniper/contrail-windows-tools)
+    on Windows compute nodes.
 If deployment went correctly, all checks should pass.

-    **Note**: to quickly have the ability to run this script on your Windows machine, you can use the following snippet:
+    **Note**: to quickly have the ability to run this script on your Windows nodes, you can use the following snippet:

+        Invoke-WebRequest  https://raw.githubusercontent.com/Juniper/contrail-windows-tools/master/Invoke-ScriptInRemoteSessions.ps1 -OutFile Invoke-ScriptInRemoteSessions.ps1
         Invoke-WebRequest  https://raw.githubusercontent.com/Juniper/contrail-windows-tools/master/Invoke-DiagnosticCheck.ps1 -OutFile Invoke-DiagnosticCheck.ps1
+        .\Invoke-ScriptInRemoteSessions.ps1 -ScriptFileName ".\Invoke-DiagnosticCheck.ps1" -Addresses "<IP1>,<IP2>" -Credential (Get-Credential) -OtherParams...

     Consult the README on how to configure the diagnostic script (it's safe to run, so don't worry about misconfiguration).